-Kilz Premium High-Hide Stain Blocking Interior/Exterior Latex Primer is one of the best to use as it’s versatile and can be applied on a variety of different surfaces very easily.
+Kilz Premium High-Hide Stain Blocking Interior/Exterior Latex Primer is one of the best to use as it’s versatile.
+It can be applied on a variety of different surfaces very easily.

-Applying this primer will help to prevent the paint from being absorbed into the plaster and will also provide a better surface for the paint to adhere to.
+Applying this primer will help prevent the paint from being absorbed into the plaster and provide a better surface for the paint to adhere to.